QuantEcon/lecture-source-py/source/rst/scalar_dynam.rst

 This is a graphical approach based on **45 degree diagrams**.

-Let's look at an example: the Solow model with dynamics given in :eq:`solow_lom`.
+Let's look at an example: the Solow model with dynamics given in :eq:`solow_lom2`.

 We begin with some plotting code that you can ignore at first reading.